LukeShirnia/sFTP-Chroot-BINDs/README.md

 # sFTP-Chroot-with-BIND-Mounts
-Jail an sFTP user a directory using this bash script.
+Jail an sFTP user to a directory using this bash script and add bind mounts

 ##